trungleduc/jupyter_app_launcher/docs/source/usage.rst

 Usage
 =============

-*jupyter_app_launcher* relies on a *YAML* file to create and add entries to the launcher.
+*jupyter_app_launcher* relies on *YAML* files to create and add entries to the launcher.
 Depending on the type of entry, different parameters are required.

 Configuration file location
 ==========================================